Jūnihitoe: layers

 The term jūnihitoe is the common, retroactively-applied name used for women's layered court clothing in Heian period Japan, rather than acting as the formal name for the set of clothes and accessories worn together.
 Each layer consisted of silk garments, with the innermost garment (the kosode) being made of plain white silk, followed by other layers in different colours and silk fabrics.
 The outfit could be finished with the addition of a final layer or, for formal occasions, a coat and train.

 In the earlier styles of the jūnihitoe, a greater number of layers were worn, the total weight of which could total as much as 20 kg.
 Due to this weight, movement could be difficult.
 Heian ladies commonly slept in the innermost layers of their jūnihitoe, the hakama and kosode, using them as a form of pajamas.
-Layers could be shed or kept, depending on the season and the night temperatures.
+Layers could be shed or kept, depending on the season and the nighttime temperatures.
 By the Muromachi period, however, the number of layers of the dress had reduced considerably.